MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/Getting-Started-with-Server-Core.md

 >[!NOTE]
 > In the following list, editions without “Desktop Experience” are the Server Core installation options

--	Windows Server Standard Edition
+-	Windows Server Standard
--	Windows Server Standard Edition with Desktop Experience
+-	Windows Server Standard with Desktop Experience
--	Windows Server Datacenter Edition
+-	Windows Server Datacenter
--	Windows Server Datacenter Edition with Desktop Experience
+-	Windows Server Datacenter with Desktop Experience

 When you install Windows Server, version 1709, you have the following installation options:

--	Windows Server Standard Edition
+-	Windows Server Standard
--	Windows Server Datacenter Edition
+-	Windows Server Datacenter

 The Server Core option reduces the space required on disk and the potential attack surface, so we recommend that you choose the Server Core installation unless you have a particular need for the additional user interface elements and graphical management tools that are included in the Server with Desktop Experience option.
 If you do feel you need the additional user interface elements, see [Install Server with Desktop Experience](Getting-Started-with-Server-with-Desktop-Experience.md).